 - Free Kids Books offers a variety of picture books in downloadable PDF form.
 There are many unique titles here you won't find elsewhere.
 Make sure to check out the Young Adult section for readers over the age of 12.

 - Kids World Fun offers a wide selection of educational resources.
 Their e-book section presents books in downloadable PDF format, ranging from titles for children with strong reading skills to picture books and toddler read-aloud books, with a few classic novels mixed in.
 Titles are all jumbled together, with no way to sort.

-- Kids' English Books lets you read a book online, download and print or listen to an MP3 audio as you read, with novels, stories, classics, and new selections available.
+- Kids' English Books lets you read a book online, download and print, or listen to MP3 audio as you read, with stories and classic sections available.

 Sixth Through Eighth Grade

-- Enchanted Learning is a subscription site, but you can download a few books for free, including some cool science stories.
+- Enchanted Learning is a subscription site, but you can download a few books for free, including a flower book.

 - Obooko offers a large variety of teen and young adult books across many categories.
 They use Young Adult as the genre on the site, so it's a bit harder to find books of a particular type.
 If you browse through their selection, though, you're sure to find something that meets your needs.
 You have to register with the site to view these books, but they're free and presented in PDF format.

 - Project Gutenberg has a children's and young readers' bookcase, which contains many classics, including periodicals, novels, and more.
 You can read them online or download them.
 While printing can be clunky, it's still worth your time, given the extensive selection here.